👉🏼 Click here to Join I ❤️ .NET WhatsApp Channel to get 🔔 notified about new articles and other updates.

 Next we need to call the GetWeatherForecast method from our WeatherForecastController as shown below.

-Endpoint to return values from Database From API Endpoint
+Endpoint to return values from External API From API Endpoint

 Here is the swagger response from the GetWeatherForecastFromAPI endpoint.